AYearOf/ayearof.github.io/_drafts/mindstorms_vs_vex.md

 | Price                | $349                                       | $349                                       | $249                                   |

-For the most part, it is obvious from the table above that VEX IQ is a better deal.
+For the most part, you can tell from the table above that the VEX IQ is a better deal.

 ## Robots and Instructions
-- both kits have the same number of robots that can be built out of the box with the starter kit, but in those robots there seem to be more variations on the EV3 side.
-  I like that the EV3 instructions for a given robot also offer variations in the sensors and secondary attachments; it makes it easier to build a robot with slightly different abilities while keeping 98% of the frame already built;
-- however, in looking over the instructions, I had an easier time following VEX IQ's than EV3's;

 ![EV3 vs VEXIQ](/assets/ev3-iq-robots.jpg)

+All three kits have about the same number of robots that can be built out of the box with the starter kit, but within those robots there seem to be more variations on the EV3 side: the EV3 instructions for a given robot also offer adaptations in sensors and secondary attachments; it makes it easier to build a robot with slightly different abilities while keeping 98% of the frame already built.

 VEX IQ bots:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/_9VaV5RO7TQ" frameborder="0" allowfullscreen></iframe>

 EV3 Home robots
 <iframe width="560" height="315" src="https://www.youtube.com/embed/uz11s_JJayM" frameborder="0" allowfullscreen></iframe>

 EV3 Education robots
 <iframe width="560" height="315" src="https://www.youtube.com/embed/iTH-WwrldLY" frameborder="0" allowfullscreen></iframe>

+However, in looking over the instructions, I had an easier time following VEX IQ's than EV3's.
+I also like the tips that you get at the beginning of the build instructions, e.g.
+*"Quickly remove Connector Pins by pressing a VEX IQ Beam against the back of the Pin and pulling it out"* or *"Rubber Shaft Collars become softer and easier to install if they are warmed by holding them in your hand for 15-30 seconds"*.

+For beginners, those kind of tips can save a lot of time and frustration.

 ## Structural

-I haven't tried the IQ, but people with experience with both kits say that it's **easier to build** (and correct and rebuild) with VEX IQ.
+I haven't *actually* tried the IQ set, but people with experience with both kits say that it's **easier to build** (or rebuild) with VEX IQ.
 For one, it seems to have some larger plates and beams which should make it easier to build larger robots.